 I did not invent the concept!
 It is a well-known thing.
 It was at first used between a portfolio manager and the client.
 This was helping the manager invest in the way the client wanted.
 Since I am my portfolio manager, I am doing this statement only between me and me.
 I was motivated to write my IPS after I read this post by Mr. Retire In Progress.
 He was himself motivated by another post by Physician On Fire.
 I would also recommend you read these two posts if you want more information on the subject.

 If you want an example, you will find my Investor Policy Statement just below.
 Keep in mind that every IPS is different and should be made for your own situation and goals.
 You should not copy another IPS.
 However, you can get some inspiration from other’s IPS.
 So let’s delve into my own IPS.

 Continue reading “My Investor Policy Statement – You need one too!”

 I just realized that this blog has been already been alive for more than six months already!
 Happy blogging anniversary The Poor Swiss!

 The first post on this blog is from October 10.
 At that point, I hosted it directly on wordpress.com.
-It’s only been self-hosted since March 2 with bluehost.
+It has only been self-hosted since March 2 with bluehost.

 I started blogging here to motivate me to save more each month.
-At the beginning, my finances were in really bad shape.
+In the beginning, my finances were in really bad shape.
 I had to reduce a lot my expenses and I was also lucky to increase my income.
-Since the beginning, my savings rate have been increasing.
+Since the beginning, my savings rate have increased.
 March 2018 was my best month with more than 46% savings rate!
-I’m starting to get more confident about my finances.
-Of course, it’s still not perfect, but it is better.
+I am starting to get more confident about my finances.
+Of course, it is still not perfect, but it is better.
 I want to improve them progressively over time.
 I do not think there is a perfect budget.
 One can always improve his budget.